csciortino/focal_tracking_solo/README.md

 Start the notebook server this way:
 ```
 # activate the virtual environment
-source ~/.venv/focal/bin/activate
+source ~/.venv/focal3.11/bin/activate

-# install the ipykernel package so that the notebook can run this virtual environment
+# add this virtual environment to the available kernels in jupyter
-pip install notebook ipykernel
+python -m ipykernel install --user --name=focal3.11 --display-name "Python 3.11 (focal tracking)"

 # start the notebook server
 jupyter notebook
 ```
 In the notebook interface:
-• When opening or creating a notebook, select `Kernel` > `Change Kernel` > `Python (focal)` to use the correct environment.
+• When opening or creating a notebook, select `Kernel` > `Change Kernel` > `Python 3.11 (focal tracking)` to use the correct environment.

 Execute the Jupyter notebooks in sequence: